Methods & Ethics

 - The International Society of Canine Practitioners

-But what does LIMA really mean?
-Well, we focus on teaching your pet the behaviors we do want and rewarding them so those behaviors happen more frequently and consistently using these methods –
+But what does LIFE really mean?
+Well, it means that we complete functional assessments to identify why an animal does a behavior, which improves our ability to create a training plan that achieves your goals while improving your pet’s overall welfare.
+Then we focus on teaching your pet the behaviors we do want and rewarding them so those behaviors happen more frequently and consistently using these methods –

-Management: Arranging the environment so that your pet will choose the behaviors we like and will also be prevented from practicing (and being rewarded for) behaviors we want to avoid.
+Management & Enrichment: Arranging the environment so that your pet can and will choose the behaviors we like and will also be prevented from practicing (and being rewarded for) behaviors we want to avoid.

 Classical Conditioning and Desensitization: When working with fearful or aggressive behaviors in pets it is very important to explore the underlying emotions that motivate those behaviors such as fear, stress, anxiety, and/or discomfort.
 Through systematic desensitization and counter-conditioning techniques, we can change your pet’s underlying emotional response to the scary thing (aka what triggers the behavior).
 We show your pet that the scary thing predicts rewards while reinforcing appropriate behaviors.
 This process helps your pet change their emotional response from fearful or aggressive behaviors to a neutral or pleasant response to the scary thing.